 Under the provisions of the RESTORE Act, 80% of all CWA administrative and civil penalties related to the Deepwater Horizon oil spill will go into the Trust Fund to be distributed based on the following allocation:

-- State Allocation and Expenditure - 35% will be split equally among the five Gulf Coast States.
+- Direct Component - 35% will be split equally among the five Gulf Coast States.

 - In Florida 7% will be allocated to the counties as follows: